ScienceComputing/Python_Programming/Utilities/Class/OOP.md

 ```
 The new class functionality is an extension of the existing class functionality, with the addition of extra features.
 ```
+In the context of inheritance, a child class inherits characteristics from a parent class and can also extend or modify those characteristics in some manner.
+For example, an IntronVariant class is essentially a specialized type of Variant class; Variant serves as the fundamental or overarching class.
+This relationship can be described as an 'is-a' relationship, meaning that an IntronVariant is a specific type of Variant.